Don't Follow the Leader

 Roles must play no role.

-Pharaoh and the Egyptians – as well as all other human beings – attribute more credence to a person in a higher status, simply because he or she possesses that status.
-Even the empowered person dupes himself into accepting his "greater" abilities.
 The lesson here is to ignore reputations, and view one's actions or ideas alone.
-The Torah says "do not fear man", and "do not respect the rich or the poor".
-In all cases, human emotions of favoritism will lead to corruption, not God's justice.
+The Torah says “do not fear man (Deut.
+18:20)” and “do not respect reputations (Deut.
+17:20).”
+In all cases, human emotions of favoritism will lead to corruption, not God's truths, or justice.

 Summary

-We conclude that the Torah teaches in a very subtle style.
-It takes time to master this style, but it can afford us great insights.
-We learn that every plague offered deeper lessons than meet the eye.
+We conclude that the Torah teaches in a very subtle and deep manner.
+It takes time to master this style, but it will teach us great insights.
+We must study the verses, allowing the words to lead us, and not use them to support our whims.
+We learn that every plague offered deeper lessons than meets the eye.
 And we learn that we are not to follow the leader, but we must use reason to determine truths.
-Moses, although of a slave population, spoke truth, while the astrologers attested to their lies by their inability to stand before him.
+Moses spoke truths, while the astrologers attested to their lies by their inability to stand before him.
+Don't follow the leader.
+Follow the truth.